womuer/CodeAssist/README.md

 5. Choose the extension - CodeAssist Snippets
 6. Relaunch VS Code

-Also,
+Also you can use vsix  to install this extension:
-you can use vsix  to install this extension: npm install -g @vscode/vsce
+1. npm install -g @vscode/vsce
-$ cd myExtension
+2. cd myExtension
-$ vsce package
+3. vsce package
 ## Develop
 If you want develop this extension, please also add Chinese express in snippets. e.g: "Algo": {